 Hungary has a diverse range of banks to choose from with many of the bigger banks having hundreds of branches all over the country.
 Some of the major ones include:

 What to consider when choosing a bank?

 One thing to consider is the fees that banks charge.
 If you're from the UK in particular where free cash withdrawals are the norm, you'll be in for a shock.
-Almost everything you do in relation to your bank account costs - ATM withdrawals, over-the-counter deposits, even changing your pin number.
+Almost everything you do in relation to your bank account costs - ATM withdrawals, over-the-counter deposits, even changing your pin number, and receiving SMS notifications.